 I love the fact that I can literally throw all the ingredients in the slow cooker, walk away and a few hours later, dinner is ready!

-the sauce is too thin!
+the curry sauce is too thin!

-You don’t need me to tell you that chicken curry is amazing served with Naan bread, rice, poppadoms and more mango chutney on the side of your plate.
+You don’t need me to tell you that chicken curry is amazing served with Naan bread, fluffy rice, poppadoms and more mango chutney on the side of your plate.
 Oops, I just did.

 It’s not exactly traditional, also pretty fond of pilling this curry and the delicious sauce over a baked potato!